 Hali moved to the Eastern Shore in 2012 with her husband, a native of Onancock.
 She has a Master of Urban and Regional Planning and a Bachelor of Arts in English from Virginia Tech.
 Between getting her degrees, Hali worked in marketing and communications.
 She joined the VES Land Trust staff in 2012 as Stewardship Manager and has been the Executive Director since 2017.
-Hali is currently a Fellow with the Virginia Natural Resources Leadership Institute.
+Hali is an alumni Fellow with the Virginia Natural Resources Leadership Institute.

 Arthur is a native of the Eastern Shore.
 He has a background in business working in a variety of corporate roles around the world.
 For the last ten years he has been a full-time farmer running the Copper Cricket Farm in Machipongo.
 In addition, Arthur has been supporting Citizens for a Better Eastern Shore (CBES) and is currently the president of CBES.
 He brings a background in sustainability and land planning from both his farming and CBES experience.